SpaceK33z/laser-dac-rs/README.md

 1. **Scans every 2 seconds** for new devices across all enabled DAC types
 2. **Tracks known devices** to avoid duplicate connections
-3. **Automatic reconnection** - after you call `mark_disconnected`, the device is removed from tracking and will reconnect on the next scan
+3. **Automatic reconnection** - when a device connection fails, it's removed from tracking and will reconnect on the next scan

 Multiple devices of the same type are supported - each is identified by a unique name (MAC address for Ether Dream, serial number for LaserCube, etc.)